Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 The fastest way to get started and inspect the code output is to simply run the google collab notebook we make avaliable via this [![link](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/17tDtN3pFHYkQCpytrv1TYdfoJkn8snik?usp=sharing)
 ## Installation

 We recommend creating a virtual environment to install the necessary packages.
-An installation script is provided, which you can use to set up a virtual environment and install relevent files.
+An installation script is provided, which you can use to set up a virtual environment and install relevant files.
 This script will work after you set up Python, `pip`, and `venv`.
 Python must be on path.

 ### Installation Instructions
 1. Download and install python.
 We assume Non windows users know how to find and install python.
 Windows users can use the following links to download a [32 bit installer](https://www.python.org/ftp/python/3.11.9/python-3.11.9.exe) or a [64 bit installer](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe).
 2. Download and install git (or download this repository manually)
 4. Once installed, open a python terminal
-5. Navigate to the folder where the repositroy is stored, or will be stored
+5. Navigate to the folder where the repository is stored, or will be stored
 6. If you haven't downloaded the repository, do so using `git clone <link>`
 7. use `cd <path>` to navigate into the repository folder
 8. install requirements using `pip install -r requirements.txt`
 9. launch spyder by entering `spyder` into terminal
 10. open the script `publication_script.py`
 11. Run this, either line by line or as a whole.
-12. Explore results either within spyder, or in the output folder.
+12. Explore results either within Spyder, or in the output folder.

 ## Usage